-Make a dry room ~ Almost all cannabis growers have dealt with moldy buds, bud rot, or grey mold (botrytis) after harvest.
+Make a dry room ~ Almost all cannabis growers have dealt with moldy buds, bud rot, or grey mold (Botrytis cinerea) after harvest.
 Luckily, you can stop mold from destroying all of your crop by keeping a dry humidity.
 If you’re off-grid like we are you should consider using a wood stove.
 Below is a DIY method for a propane wood stove that’s cheap and easy to make yourself.

 Table of Contents: